AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 }
 </code></pre>

-This could be further optimised by assigning a ID to each edge and vertex and keeping track of them in a lookup table, saving us costly and redundant comparison operations.
-This will do for now however.
+This could be further optimised by assigning an ID to each edge and vertex and keeping track of them in a lookup table, saving us costly and redundant comparison operations.
+A simply comparison should do for now however.
 Next up is the triangle object:

 <pre><code>// Triangle object
 var Triangle = function(v0, v1, v2) {